Comparisons

 Features: What you actually need

-Most teams searching for a cheaper Intercom alternative are not shopping for a full help desk.
+Most teams searching for an affordable Intercom alternative are not shopping for a full help desk.
+They want customer support software for small teams that keeps real-time website conversations moving.

 You need: